calpoly-iandunn/csc473/lectures/14-exterior-algebra.md

 auto-title: true
 ---

+*This lecture is based on a GDC talk called "Fundamentals of Grassman Algebra" by Eric Lengyel.
+You may want to simply watch that, [here](https://www.gdcvault.com/play/1015534/Fundamentals-of-Grassmann).*

 **Exterior Algebra** is the basis for the geometric algebra we use in computer graphics.
 By understanding these fundamentals, we will understand: